 Currently, I am a postdoctoral researcher at the Barcelona Institute for Global Health (ISGlobal).

 In my research, I use a combination of time series analysis, GIS, metagenomics sequencing, and epidemiology to study the underlying drivers of diseases burdening public health systems.
-As a big part of my work performed during my PhD and postdoc has been focused on Kawasaki Disease, a pediatric syndrome that affects thousands of children each year, and whose etiology is still a mystery after over 50 years of being studied.
+A big part of my work performed during my PhD and postdoc has focused on Kawasaki Disease, a pediatric syndrome that affects thousands of children each year and whose etiology is still a mystery after more than 50 years of study.

 Apart from this, I also work together with our colleagues in the AIRLAB on the aerobiome, studying the microbial diversity that inhabits the air, both indoors and outdoors (in the urban aerobiome but also in rural areas and up in the atmosphere).

-I hold a BSc in Molecular Biotechnology from the University of Barcelona and a MSc in Bioinformatics with a specialization in Data Science from the Wageningen University & Research and a PhD in Biotechnology from the University of Barcelona.
+I hold a BSc in Molecular Biotechnology from the University of Barcelona, an MSc in Bioinformatics with a specialization in Data Science from Wageningen University & Research, and a PhD in Biotechnology from the University of Barcelona.

 I have previously worked on designing and implementing online courses on the EdX platform for the Educational Staff Development department in WUR, and as a Data Scientist in the R&D department of Dupont Nutrition & Biosciences, where we applied novel machine learning techniques to optimize the protein engineering process.

-I made this site using Quarto, an open source project that allows you to create documents, websites, and books using a combination of Markdown, R, Python and HTML.
+I built this site with Quarto, an open-source project that lets you create documents, websites, and books using Markdown, R, Python, and HTML.

 Education